- The experienced Real Return team implement their time-tested strategy on this fund, but with added emphasis on sustainability

 - We think this fund could be used to help smooth the returns of a broader investment portfolio

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

-Matthew Brown and Philip Shucksmith have been the fund's lead managers since launch in April 2018.
+Matthew Brown and Philip Shucksmith have managed the fund since launch in April 2018.
 They're both experienced investors and have served on the Real Return team for well over a decade.

-BNY Mellon's team-based investment process, however, is built on the foundation that the whole is greater than the sum of its parts.
-The fund's performance is down to the individual contributions of all team members.
-The BNY Mellon Sustainable Real Return Fund is managed with an investment approach that is heavily reliant upon the skills and experience of the wider Real Return investment team.
+BNY Mellon's team-based investment process, however, is built on the principle that the whole is greater than the sum of its parts.
+The fund is managed with an investment approach that is heavily reliant upon the skills and experience of the wider Real Return investment team.

 The team's built up a good track record over a long period of time with the BNY Mellon Real Return Fund, which has featured on the Wealth Shortlist (and formerly the Wealth 50 and 150) since December 2010.
 The team's experience and time-tested investment process give us confidence they can deliver good returns in a sustainable way with this fund, although there are no guarantees.